 - The number of employees they employed as of February 15, 2020 (simply add full-time and part-time employees together—no full-time equivalency is used for this);

 - The pay rates for those employees;

 - Prepared thoughts regarding the good-faith certification your church will make; and

-- Prepared forecast of amounts your church will spend on payroll costs, mortgage interest payments, rent payments, and utility payments for the eight weeks following the origination of the loan.
+- Prepared forecast of amounts your church will spend on payroll costs, mortgage interest payments, rent payments, and utility payments during the covered period following the origination of the loan.

 Other Loan Features

 Paycheck Protection loans are 100-percent guaranteed by the federal government.
 They do not require personal guarantees or collateral.
 No prepayment penalty may apply.
 They are made by and administered by banks, savings and loans, and credit unions.